-2012 £m 2011 £m

-30-60 days 60-120 days 120-210 days 0.2 0.2

-Total 0.4 0.3

-Movement in the allowance for doubtful debts

-£m £m

-At 1 April 2011 Amounts recognised in income statement 0.4 0.3 0.1

-At 31 March 2012 0.4 0.4
+2012 £m 2011 £m 30-60 days 60-120 days 120-210 days 0.3 - - 0.3 - - Total 0.3 0.3 Movement in the allowance for doubtful debts £m £m At 1 April 2011 Amounts recognised in income statement Amounts utilised/written off in the period 0.3 0.2 0.1 At 31 March 2012 0.2 0.3

 In determining the recoverability of the trade and other receivables, the Company considers any change in the credit quality of the trade and other receivable from the date credit was initially granted up to the reporting date.
 The concentration of credit risk, other than in relation to UoS receivables, is limited due to the customer base being large and unrelated.
-Accordingly, the directors believe that no further credit provision is required in excess of the allowance for doubtful debts.
+Accordingly, the directors believe that there is no further credit provision required in excess of the allowance for doubtful debts.

-Included in the allowance for doubtful debts are specific trade receivables, with a balance of £0.3m (2011: £0.3m), which have been placed in administration.
+Included in the allowance for doubtful debts are specific trade receivables with a balance of £0.1m (2011: £0.1m) for the Company, which have been placed into administration.
 The impairment represents the difference between the carrying amount of the specific trade receivable and the present value of the expected liquidation dividend.